tgunr/mcpm.sh/README.md

-mcpm profile add PROFILE_NAME  # Add a new, empty profile mcpm profile rm PROFILE_NAME   # Remove a profile (does not delete servers within it) mcpm profile rename OLD_NAME NEW_NAME # Rename a profile
+mcpm profile add PROFILE_NAME  # Add a new, empty profile mcpm profile rm PROFILE_NAME   # Remove a profile (does not delete servers within it) mcpm profile rename OLD_NAME NEW_NAME # Rename a profile mcpm add %profile_name    # Add a profile to the active client

-# ✅ Activating Profiles
-mcpm activate PROFILE_NAME       # Activate a profile, applying its servers to the active client mcpm deactivate                # Deactivate the current profile for the active client
 ```

 ### 🔌 Router Management (`router`)

 The MCPM Router runs as a background daemon process, acting as a stable endpoint (e.g., `http://localhost:6276`) that intelligently routes incoming MCP requests to the appropriate server based on the currently **active profile**.

-This allows you to change the underlying servers (by switching profiles with `mcpm activate`) without reconfiguring your client applications.
+This allows you to change the underlying servers (by switching profiles with `mcpm target set %profile_name`) without reconfiguring your client applications.
 They can always point to the MCPM Router's address.

 The Router also maintains persistent connections to MCP servers, enabling multiple clients to share these server sessions.
 This eliminates the need to start separate server instances for each client, significantly reducing resource usage and startup time.
 Learn more about these advanced capabilities in [Advanced Features](docs/advanced_features.md).